sdangelis/gitclass/README.markdown

 You should see a message saying the *shakespeare_corpus.txt* file was updated.
 This will cause a new commit to be created.

-#### conflicts
+## conflicts

-This is the real heart of version control in software engineering.
+This is the real heart of version control.
 What to do when things don't match up.
 Our above case is very simple, but sometimes you might see this:

     Auto-merging shakespeare_corpus.txt
     CONFLICT (content): Merge conflict in shakespeare_corpus.txt
     Automatic merge failed; fix conflicts and then commit the result.

 If this happens, the file in question will contain portions of *both* sides and you'll need to decide which of the changes you want to keep.
 If you look at the file, typically, you'll see something like this:

     <<<<<<< HEAD:index.html
     <div id="footer">contact : email.support@github.com</div>